Student Jazz Combo Competition & Jam, 4/20/19

 The competing schools’ combos will perform their material before a live audience of family, friends and community members at a juried competition, on Saturday, April 20, from noon – 5 p.m.
 The top ensemble receives $1,000 and the opportunity to open for a Healdsburg Jazz Festival headliner, and two runners-up are chosen.

-This is a free competition and performance for the Healdsburg Jazz community.
-Come listen to the bands, cheer on your favorite school and show support for music education for all age groups.
+This was a free competition and performance for the Healdsburg Jazz community, for the third year.
+Come listen to the bands, cheer on your favorite school and show support for music education for all age groups at next year’s Student Jazz Combo Competition.